kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/monday_pm/a_mon0500pm.md

 ### Individual stories

 I then gave the students the in class assignment, which was to tell a new story.
 This time it could be any story they wanted.
 First students worked with pen and paper outlining the story, then started in on ScratchJr.
-Some of them based it on stories they new, some made entirely original stories.
+Some of them based it on stories they knew, some made entirely original stories.
 As students were working I went around the room and helped them with problems or questions they had.

 ### June 8th Homework